Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

 - DEP
   Default: Disabled
   In layman's terms, a mitigation to prevent unauthorized programs from writing to protected memory.
 Game anti-cheats like Valorant/FACEIT use this.
 So if you play any of those, enable it.

-- DWM
-  QoL script to kill DWM then launch your game. (will be improved soon)

 - Firewall
   Default: Enabled